HilltopMeditator/cs1010e_t05_2526/w08 list processing/lissstssssss.md

 </div>
 </details>

-The reason for such obscure behaviour has to do with the Python Memory model:
+The reason for such obscure behaviour has to do with the Python's memory model:

 ![Memory model](image.png)